DWTechs/Passken.js/README.md

 - Node.js: 16

 This is the oldest targeted versions.
-The library should not work properly on older versions of Node.js because of the use of node:crypto.
+The library should not work properly on older versions of Node.js because it uses node:crypto in order to not depend on external dependencies.

 ## Installation